vatesfr/xen-orchestra/README.md

 It aims to be easy to use on any device supporting modern web technologies (HTML 5, CSS 3, JavaScript) such as your desktop computer or your smartphone.

-XO is developped by [Vates](https://vates.fr) a French company specialized in Open Source, and released under the [AGPL v3](http://www.gnu.org/licenses/agpl-3.0-standalone.html) licence. a
+XO is developped by [Vates](https://vates.fr), a French company specialized in Open Source, and released under the [AGPL v3](http://www.gnu.org/licenses/agpl-3.0-standalone.html) licence.

 __XO is evolving fast, so check the [known bugs](./known-bugs.md) file first.__

 ## Documentation